 (I’m not a lawyer so don’t believe anything you read here . . . )

-The company may or may not own the copyright to the artwork.
+A company may or may not own the copyright to the artwork in its office.
 If they don’t then, without the artist’s consent, the artwork may or may not be included in your photograph.

-If the artwork is only incidental in your photograph, then there’s no copyright infringement.
-For example, the artwork is in the background, out of focus, or contained in a group of other works.
+Artwork that is only incidental in your photograph shouldn’t cause any infringement.
+Art that’s in the background, out of focus, partially shown, or contained in a group of other works may be considered incidental.

-But if the artwork is a main part of your photo, then copyright infringement can become an issue.
-It depends on how the photograph is used.
+But if the artwork is a big part of your photo, it’s used as a prop, or if the work is recognizable, then copyright infringement may become an issue.
+It depends on how the photo is used.

-If the photo is only for internal corporate use or for an editorial story about the artwork or artist then it’s probably okay.
-But for any other use, the photographer and the company that will be using the photo have to be careful.
+Photos only for internal corporate use, or for an editorial story about the artwork or artist, are probably okay.
+But other uses require the photographer and the company to be careful.
 Artist consent may be needed.

-A photographer should always have clauses in their contract concerning property releases, copyright/trademark releases and potential liability issues that might arise upon publication.
-A photographer should be responsible for making the pictures.
-The client should be responsible for using the pictures.
+A photographer should have clauses in their contract covering property releases, copyright and trademark releases, and other potential liability issues.
+The photographer should only be responsible for making the pictures.
+The client should be solely responsible for using the pictures.

 All of this applies not only to corporate photography done in a company’s office but also to photography done in someone’s home or outdoors.

-But note the phrases “permanently installed” and “public place”.
-Graffiti [and here] and other types of murals might be permanent but they may not be “installed” in a “public place”.
+Graffiti [and here] and other types of murals might be permanent but they may not be “installed” in a “public place.”

 Please check the date of this article because it contains information that may become out of date.
 Tax regulations, sales tax rules, copyright laws and privacy laws can change from time to time.
 Always check with proper government sources for up-to-date information.